Don't Be A Drifter -- Design Your Career Path

 What can you do instead?
 Design your own informed career trajectory by thinking, researching, investigating and actually deciding on what is right for you and your interests, rather than being like a feather drifting in the wind, landing wherever someone decides you should land.
 The likelihood of landing in a place that is worthwhile for you and your interests is so slight under those conditions.
 So here are some tips for helping you plan your own informed path:

 1. Think about what’s most important for you in your next job.
 Make a list of qualities as long as is needed.
-Some may seem fairly inconsequential, but don’t worry.
+Some may seem fairly inconsequential but don’t worry.
 Create a long list.
-Include things like happiness, money, recognition, power, status, variety, career opportunities, your commute, taxes and the demands of the job.
+Include things like happiness, money, recognition, power, status, variety, career opportunities, your commute, taxes, as well as the demands of the job.
 Everything is fair game for being included on the list.

 2. Prioritize the list starting with what you think is most important down to what is least consequential.
 No. 1 is the most important.
 No. 68 is the least important.